kinjalp5609-crypto/Synapse/README.md

  ## Tech stack

 Python 3.11
-MediaPipe: Face landmark detection and iris tracking |
+- MediaPipe: Face landmark detection and iris tracking
-OpenCV: Webcam access and frame display |
+- OpenCV: Webcam access and frame display
-NumPy: Signal processing and FFT computation |
+- NumPy: Signal processing and FFT computation
-PySerial: Serial communication with Arduino |
+- PySerial: Serial communication with Arduino
-scikit-learn: Random Forest classifier for EEG command prediction
+- scikit-learn: Random Forest classifier for EEG command prediction

 ## How the whole code works?

-run main.py to start everything.
-Eye_tracking.py detects where you're looking, eeg.py reads and processes brain signals, Robot.py sends commands to robot wirelesslys and synapse_robot.ino upload this to Arduino on the robot.
+- run main.py to start everything.
+- Eye_tracking.py detects where you're looking
+- eeg.py reads and processes brain signals
+- Robot.py sends commands to robot wirelesslys
+- synapse_robot.ino upload this to Arduino on the robot.

 ## How to run?